 How Long Does It Take for Turmeric to Work?

-If you are not noticing any effect from turmeric, make sure you are using a quality full spectrum formulation with a fat carrier and black pepper.
-There are a lot cheap, poorly made isolated curcumin products on the market.
+If you are not noticing any effect from turmeric, make sure you are using a quality full-spectrum formulation with a fat carrier and black pepper.
+There are a lot of cheap, poorly made isolated curcumin products on the market.
 You should notice a difference within 1-2 weeks if turmeric is the right fit for you.

 Gaia’s formula uses a whole plant profile of turmeric with non-GMO lecithin oil carrier and black pepper.